-Cucumber blueberry salad is a refreshing summer side dish that's filled with fresh ingredients.
-Sliced cucumber, blueberries, almonds, and fresh mint are tossed in a homemade lemon-honey vinaigrette dressing.
+Cucumber blueberry salad is a refreshing summer side dish that's filled with fresh seasonal ingredients.
+Cucumber, blueberries, almonds, and fresh mint are tossed in a homemade lemon-honey vinaigrette dressing.

 Make a batch of refreshing and light cucumber blueberry salad to keep you cool this summer.
 Filled with fresh and nutritious ingredients, this cold salad recipe makes the perfect picnic side dish.